lightcode/OVM/readme.md

 OVM (Open Virtualization Manager) is a tool that allows you to create and manage VMs.
 This version of OVM can handle the hypervisor KVM with libvirt.
 The tool must be run directly on the hypervisor.

-This tool is deliver with few drivers to handle networks and storage system but you can build easily your own scripts.
+This tool is delivering with few drivers to handle networks and storage system but you can build easily your own scripts.

 # Installation